thbar/kiba-common/README.md

 transform Kiba::Common::Transforms::EnumerableExploder
 ```

-For instance, this can help if you are reading XML/JSON documents from a source, and each input document contains multiple rows that you'd want to extract.
+This can help if you are reading XML/JSON documents from a source and each input document contains multiple rows that you want to extract.

 ```ruby
 source Kiba::Common::Sources::Enumerable, -> { Dir["input/*.xml"] }